ZShad1/facemorphwebsite/README.md

 	b.
 For those who didn't have an image, I removed them from the list

+	c.
+All the celebrities have a short description from the first paragraph of their Wikipedia page too

+		i.
+The API returned some mistakes in the description which lead to more info than the first paragraph.
+I filtered out most of the mistakes, but some celebs may have more than their first paragraph.

 3. The framework for the website is Django.
 No practical reason in choosing this.
-I simply chose it because I know Python and didn't know JavaScript.
+I simply chose it because I know Python.

-4. I used Materialze as the front-end framework
+4. I used Materialze to design the front-end

-TO DO LIST:

--add descriptions for celebs

--line up remove button and names

--fill up top left part of the screen

--loading bar

--display picture and names in result page